Summer Is Now In Full Swing & There Are Plenty Of Seeds to Sow in August. Here’s a List of More Than 25 Seeds That Can be Sown in August.

 These are onions sown now for harvest next year, usually around late May or June depending on your climate.

 Though also known as Spring Onions there are several varieties that can be sown now for harvest outdoors in early spring.
-If you have a tunnel or glass try them indoors as well as useful crops can be grown for winter harvest.
+If you have a tunnel or glasshouse try them indoors as well as useful crops can be grown for winter harvest.

 A leafy salad crop that soon grows more leaves after cutting.
 Well worth trying this time of year.